View Your Cart (0)

 Repeat, until the entire surface is covered.

 The surface leaf needs to be applied with a gilding tip which is a soft brush bound in cardboard in order to avoid static electricity.
-The gilding tip is prepared by running the bristle through your hair in order to coat the tips of the bristle with oils from your hair.
-If your hair is too dry, apply some Vaseline to your arm and run the bristle over the moisturized skin.
+The gilding tip is prepared by running the bristle through your hair, which picks up natural oils and creates a light adhesive at the tip of the bristle.

 Once the leaf is applied, allow the bole to dry underneath the gold.
 Burnishing should commence once the surface of the bole has dried, but the core of the bole is still pliable.
 Tapping the bole helps in ascertaining the moisture content.
 If sound is dull upon tapping, the bole is too wet.
 The tapping should yield a hollow sound to signal the optimum burnishing moment.